 2. Syrian Hamsters Are Nocturnal Animals

 Syrian hamsters are nocturnal, meaning they are most active during the night.
-This natural behavior stems from their wild ancestors, who would forage and explore under the cover of darkness to avoid predators.
+This behavior is rooted in their wild ancestry, where they would forage and explore under the cover of darkness to avoid predators.

 3. They Have an Excellent Sense of Smell